gnzlbg/bitintr/readme.md

 This crate relies on the following nightly features:

-- `specialization` for selecting better algorithms for different sets of integer types,
 - `cfg_target_feature` for target-dependent behavior,
 - `platform_intrinsics` for using the bitwise manipulation intrinsics, and
-- `u128` support for efficient lossless unsigned 64bit multiplication.
+- `u128` support for _efficient_ lossless unsigned 64bit multiplication.

 For more information, visit the [documentation page][docs].